 For nonprofit organizations it is critical to understand how users are navigating and using their websites.
 This simple Google Analytics for nonprofits guide will help beginners understand how to set up Google Analytics goals and help nonprofits understand the metrics they should be looking at.

 Planning your Google Analytics use is important before moving on to the tutorial below.
 Even the best nonprofit websites out there use Google Analytics to make changes and constantly improve their website to ensure donations and engagement grow.

 Goals in Google Analytics can help you see critical information about specific actions people are taking on your website.

 Having this information for your nonprofit can help you make website adjustments and do testing to see what can increase any of your goals you have.

 Planning Your Goals

-Google Analytics offers a maximum of 20 goals per view in your account, so it is critical that you think carefully about what goals are most important for your group to measure!
+Google Analytics offers a maximum of 20 goals per view in your account, so it is critical that you think carefully about what goals are most important for your charity organization to measure!

 The information provided below is a basic primer and meant to be for beginners who want some more data than they are currently getting!
 There are a LOT of others ways to get this kind of data including the Tag Manager and other scripts – but we wanted to supply the easiest way for you to get great data fast to help your nonprofit have real data to make improvements with.

 Goals typically need a thank you page to be able to get the most accurate data.

 So for each action you have on your website you would want to create a unique thank you page for that specific action to use what we have outlined below.